Numerical optimization for the compatibility constant of the lasso: Introduction

-We investigate the numerical behavior of the compatibility constant for simulated data for a wide variety of parameter settings.
+We investigate the numerical behavior of the compatibility constant for simulated data under a wide variety of parameter settings.
 The results show that the compatibility constant is highly dependent on the number of observations; therefore, we must take it into account when investigating the prediction error.
-Furthermore, we provide a heuristic approach to estimate the compatibility constant when the zero/nonzero pattern of true regression coefficients is unknown.
+We also investigate how the bound on the prediction error changes at each step of the proof of the oracle inequality.
+Furthermore, we provide a heuristic approach to estimate the compatibility constant when the support of true regression coefficients is unknown.
 This approach is applied to the analysis of the S\&P500 dataset to demonstrate the relevance to the simulation results.

 The remainder of this paper is organized as follows.
 In Section 2, we briefly review the compatibility condition and its related topics.
 In Section 3, we provide a method for computing the compatibility constant based on QP and MIQP.
-Section 4 presents numerical simulations to compute the compatibility constant in a wide variety of settings, and compares the MSE and its upper bound constructed with the compatibility constant.
+Section 4 presents numerical simulations to compute the compatibility constant under a wide variety of settings, and compares the prediction error and its upper bound constructed with the compatibility constant.
 In Section 5, we provide an actual data analysis to illustrate the behavior of the estimate of the compatibility constant.
 Section 6 concludes our work.